microsoft/FluidFramework/packages/framework/framework-interfaces/README.md

 # @fluidframework/framework-interfaces

-This class contains a set of standard interfaces that Components can extend.
+This class contains a set of standard interfaces that fluid objects can extend.